kubos/kubos/docs/app-docs/app-service.rst

     Is not a thing that actually exists yet...

-    TODO: Is it possible to do manual rollback?
+    TODO: Automatic and manual rollback

 Customizing the Applications Service
 ------------------------------------